pershyn/storm-debian-packaging/README.md

 realtime computation system.

-The goal of this project is to provide a flexible tool to build a debian package, that follows debian standards, uses default configs, supplied with storm release.
+The goal of this project is to provide a flexible tool to build a debian package, that follows debian standards and uses default configs, supplied with storm release.
-That, can be used as easy as storm zip unpacked elsewhere, and, at the same time, provides a flexibility to configure it for long-term high-load production use.
+Packaged storm can be used as easy as storm-zip unpacked elsewhere, and, at the same time, provides a flexibility to configure it for reliable and convenient long-term high-load production use.

 Storm provides several services (nimbus, supervisor, drpc, ...).
 This project provides separate packages for each service with corresponding systemd unit files.

-Previously this project provided init scripts, upstart conf and runit.
+Previously init scripts, upstart conf and runit files were provided.
 Now only systemd is supported.
 See History section below for details.

 See `./STORM_VERSION` file for supported storm version.